 There are two main types of cervical cancer which are named after the cells they start in:

 - Squamous cell carcinoma – The most common type of cervical cancer, accounting for 7 out of 10 cases (70%)

 - Adenocarcinoma – A less common type, starts in the glandular cells of the cervix.
 Adenocarcinoma is more difficult to diagnose because it occurs higher up in the cervix and the abnormal glandular cells are harder to find.

 How common is cervical cancer

 About 200 women in Queensland are diagnosed with cervical cancer every year.
 Cervical cancer is most commonly diagnosed in women over 30, but can occur at any age.
-The incidence of cervical cancer in Australia has decreased significantly since a national screening programme was introduced in the 1990s and a national HPV vaccination program in 2007 and improvements to the screening program in 2017 are expected to further reduce rates of cervical cancer.
+The incidence of cervical cancer in Australia has decreased significantly since a national screening programme was introduced in the 1990s.
+The introduction of national HPV vaccination program in 2007 and improvements to the screening program in 2017 are expected to further reduce rates of cervical cancer.

 Almost all cases of cervical cancer are caused by an infection called human papillomavirus (HPV).
 HPV is a common infection that affects the surface of different areas of the body, such as the cervix, vagina and skin.

 - Smoking and passive smoking – chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in women with HPV.

-- Long-term use of oral contraceptive (the pill) – research has shown that women who have taken the pill for five years or more are at increased risk of developing cervical cancer.
+- Using oral contraceptive (the pill) for a long time – research has shown that taking the pill for five years or more increases the risk of developing cervical cancer in people with HPV.
 The reason for this is not clear.
 However, the risk is small and the pill can also help protect against other types of cancer, such as uterine and ovarian cancers.
 Talk to your doctor if you are concerned